Dorothea Church: Education

 She attended Paul Laurence Dunbar High School in Texarkana, and then Wiley College in Marshall, Texas, where she received a bachelor's degree in biology and pre-med, graduating cum laude.

 In 1943, following the death of her mother, she moved to Los Angeles, California, to live with Dr. Henry H. Towles (1888-1965), a prominent physician and real-estate investor, and his wife Ruth.
 There she worked as a clerk, secretary, and cashier, until 1945, when she began teaching biology and drama at Jefferson High School in Los Angeles; she also taught, in 1946, at the Holmes Avenue School.

 In the summer of 1945, she enrolled in the University of Southern California, studying drama and speech under William DeMille.
 She also began attending the Dorothy Farrier Charm and Modeling School and was the first black student there.
-In 1948 she began studying for her Masters of Science degree at the University of Southern California, where she was a member of the black women's sorority Alpha Kappa Alpha.
+In 1948 she began studying for her Masters of Science degree in education at the University of Southern California, where she was a member of the black women's sorority Alpha Kappa Alpha.